On this pageOverview

 CompletedSaveCanvas,

-The single source of behavior
+The single source of state changes

 Now try to answer the same question in React.
 Since this app uses useReducer, the closest equivalent is the Action type.